 Understand charger levels and features

-With lots of manufacturers and models to choose from, there are a number of options to consider.
-Whatever you decide, only select a charger that is safety certified, and consider having it installed by a licensed electrical contractor.
+If you're shopping for a charger for your home or business, there are lots of manufacturers and models to choose from.
+Be sure to select a charger that's safety certified, and consider having it installed by a licensed electrical contractor.

 Electric vehicles (EVs) require a connection to an electrical system to charge.
 There are three different methods.